bj600800/qProtein/README.md

 ### Mode 3.
 Local analysis ###
 **Notice:**
-Four params --template_name, --template_active_res --dist1, --dist2 should be defined by users depending on the task requirement.
+Four params --template_name, --template_active_res --dist1, and --dist2 should be defined by users depending on the task requirement.

 For further details, please refer to the paper.